 In 1997, the Kyoto Protocol was adopted at the 3rd Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP3).
 It set numerical goals for reducing emissions of 6 greenhouse gases: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorinated compounds (PFCs), and sulfur hexafluoride (SF6).
 In 2015, the Paris Agreement was adopted at COP21 with the aim of solving the global issue of climate change.
 As a long-term goal shared by the whole world, it includes an agreement to keep the global average temperature rise from the level before the Industrial Revolution well below 2° C, and pursue efforts to keep the rise down to 1.5° C. It also includes an agreement for the latter half of the century to achieve an equilibrium between the amount of greenhouse gas emissions from anthropogenic sources and the amount of greenhouse gases removed by sinks (that is, to achieve carbon neutrality).
-At COP26 in 2021, it was reaffirmed that the long-term global goal is to keep the global average temperature rise from the level before the Industrial Revolution well below 2° C, and pursue efforts to keep the rise down to 1.5° C. In order to achieve these agreements and goals, it is crucial for all companies in the entire supply chain to be aware of them and work towards them, not only within each company, but also with suppliers and stakeholders upstream and downstream of each company.
+At COP26 in 2021, it was reaffirmed that the long-term global goal is to keep the global average temperature rise from the level before the Industrial Revolution well below 2° C, and pursue efforts to keep the rise down to $1.5\,^{\circ}$ C. In order to achieve these agreements and goals, it is crucial for all companies in the entire supply chain to be aware of them and work towards them, not only within each company, but also with suppliers and stakeholders upstream and downstream of each company (In this Guidelines, "suppliers upstream" means your company's suppliers and subcontractors, and "suppliers downstream" means those with whom your company provide products and services).